Q. How much are Girl Scout Cookies?

 Q. How do I enter booth sales by girl?

 A. Cookie Managers should give girls credit for any cookies sold, including cookies sold at booth sales, in the Girl Order tab.
 Click on the line below the girl’s name/initial order and all the fields will open up.
 Enter the number of boxes the girl sold at the booth sale under one flavor, for instance, Thin Mint.
 Council does not need to know what flavors a girl sold, only the total number of boxes for her incentive earning.
+You may also utilize the Booth Sale Recorder App.
+The app may be downloaded for free in the iPhone App Store or through Google Play.

 Q. What do I do if I run out of cookies at my booth site?